openedx/open-edx-proposals/oeps/oep-0030-arch-pii-markup-and-auditing.rst

 Example 2::

     <script type="text/javascript">
-    // .. pii:: The user's address email address is sent to the billing provider here.
-Retired: This information is not retired as it is necessary to keep for legal and financial reporting reasons.
+    // .. pii:: The user's email address is sent to the billing provider here.
+This information is not retired as it is necessary to keep for legal and financial reporting reasons.
+    // .. pii_types:: email_address
+    // .. pii_retirement:: retained
     </script>

 Example 3::

     <script type="text/javascript">
+    /*
-    /* .. pii:: Updates the user's email address with our email marketing provider.
-Retired: In the Tubular RETIRE_EMAIL step. */
+        .. pii:: Updates the user's email address with our email marketing provider.
+Retired in the retire_mailings endpoint.
+        .. pii_types:: id, email_address
+        .. pii_retirement:: local_api
+    */
     </script>

 **Other Cases**